 10. HalfSun Fitness Tracker

-If you prefer a simple activity tracker fitness watch with a calorie counter, pedometer, and sleep monitor, we recommend the HalfSun Fitness Tracker.
+Drawing from our experience, if you prefer a simple activity tracker fitness watch with a calorie counter, pedometer, and sleep monitor, we recommend the HalfSun Fitness Tracker.

 It has a large color screen and comes in an ergonomic design.
 For its function, the HalfSun Fitness Tracker records all-day activities, such as active minutes, sleep quality, steps, and distance.